Overview

 Implementation

-I built a geospatial AR mobile app that integrates with a web-based CMS.
-Users can upload and compose various media types—3D models, video, images, and text—and assign them to specific real-world locations.
-The app supports both outdoor settings, such as streets or parks, and indoor environments by leveraging cloud anchors for mapped interiors.
+I built a geospatial AR mobile app that integrates with a web CMS.
+Users can upload 3D models, video, images, and text, then assign those assets to specific real-world locations.
+The app supports outdoor placements like streets or parks, plus indoor environments through cloud anchors for mapped interiors.

 The mobile interface includes editing tools that allow users to fine-tune the placement of content in augmented reality.
 These modifications are immediately visible in context and are saved to a cloud database, ensuring consistency across sessions.
-This setup provides a flexible framework for managing and displaying geolocated content in both public and private spaces.
+That gives the system a practical operating loop: author on the web, adjust in the place itself, and keep the placement stable after the session ends.

 Media and interaction